 John has a particular expertise in real estate.
-He has regularly represented special servicers of mortgage-backed securitizations in bankruptcies across the country.
-He has represented Marriott International and Ritz-Carlton, as well as other franchisers, owners, and lenders in hospitality-related bankruptcies.
+He has represented special servicers of mortgage-backed securitizations in bankruptcies across the country.
+He has represented Marriott International and Ritz-Carlton, as well as other franchisors, owners, and lenders in hospitality-related bankruptcies.

-John was appointed Receiver by the Honorable Maria Korvick for the Signature Entities, in a matter where one 50% equity holder killed his partner and then himself.
+John was appointed Receiver for the Signature Entities, in a matter where one 50% equity holder killed his partner and then himself.
 He sold the operating business and successfully managed several highly contentious litigation matters.

 Financial Federated Title & Trust, Inc., was a large Ponzi scheme and John was Chapter 11 Trustee and criminal restitution receiver.
 There were more then 3500 creditors, the losses exceeded $130 million and the recovery was in excess of 30%.

 Charles Bray was the majority equity holder in Bray & Gillespie Holdings, which owned and 26 operating hotels and more than 50 other development sites in the Daytona Beach area.
-The companies filled for Chapter 11 in September 2008 and had a plan confirmed in July 2009 pursuant to which he obtained a broad release.
+John had a major role in developing a plan which was approved by all secured creditors and provided broad releases for Mr. Bray.

 John represented the Flight Attendants Medical Research Institute (“FAMRI”), a non-profit foundation formed as part of class action settlement between former, non-smoking, flight attendants and tobacco companies, when a few flight attendants and a large number of lawyers sought to dissolve FAMRI.
 The petitioning lawyers were all disqualified due to conflicts and the petition and subsequent class action were dismissed with prejudice.